Fulvic Acid Research Hub — The Complete Study Library

 Shilajit and fulvic acid (2020).
 Journal of Ethnopharmacology.

-Fulvic acid identified as the primary bioactive in Shilajit.
+Fulvic acid identified as a primary bioactive in Shilajit.
 Human clinical trials documented support for normal mitochondrial function and significantly reduced fatigue scores versus placebo over 90 days.
+Read the study.

 Pharmacological Effects of Fulvic Acid (2026).
 Molecules, MDPI.

-Recent comprehensive review of fulvic acid's pharmacological activities including adaptogenic properties, cellular energy support, and immune modulation.
+Recent comprehensive review of fulvic acid's pharmacological activities, including adaptogenic properties, cellular energy support, and immune modulation.
+Read the study.

 Mineral Profile and Antioxidant Capacity